 To the Members of Rajshree Polypack Limited Report on the Audit of the FinancialStatements Opinion

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by theCompanies Act 2013 ("the Act") in the manner so required and give a true andfair view ir conformity with the Accounting Standards prescribed unde section 133 of theAct read with Companies (Accounts) Rules 2014 as amended and other accounting principlesgenerall;
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statement: give the information required by theCompanies Act 2013 ("the Act") in the manner so required and give a true andfair view ir conformity with the Accounting Standards prescribed unde section 133 of theAct read with Companies (Accounts) Rules 2014 as amended and other accounting principlesgenerall;

 Basis for Opinion

-We conducted our audit in accordance with the Standards on Auditing (SAs) specifiedunder section 143(10) of the Companies Act 2013.
+We conducted our audit in accordance with the Standards on Auditing (SAs) specifiedunder section 143(10) of the Act.
 Our responsibilities under those Standards are furtherdescribed in the Auditor's Responsibilities for the Audit of the Financial Statementssection of our report.
-We are independent of the Company in accordance with the Code ofEthics issued by the Institute of Chartered Accountants of India ("ICAI")together with the ethical requirements that are relevant to our audit of the financialstatements under the provisions of the Companies Act 2013 and the Rulesthereunder and we have fulfilledour other ethical responsibilities in accordance with these requirements and the Code ofEthics.
+We are independent of the Company in accordance with the Code ofEthics issued by the Institute of Chartered Accountants of India ("ICAI")together with the ethical requirements that are relevant to our audit of the financialstatements under the provisions of the Act and the Rules thereunder and we have fulfilledour other ethical responsibilities in accordance with these requirements and the Code ofEthics.
 We believe that the audit evidence we have obtained is sufficient and appropriateto provide a basis for our opinion.